Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Introduction

-This paper highlights the significant role of \textit{advisory autonomy}, where real-time driving advisories \jhedit{are issued to human drivers to integrate seamlessly with other traffics and achieve better traffic flow.} \jhedit{The crux of our research lies in demonstrating how advisory autonomy can enable human-driven vehicles to emulate the system-level performance of automated vehicles (AVs), providing a viable, cost-effective alternative in the near term.} The notion of \textit{coarse-grained advisory autonomy} is formalized through the lens of coarse-grained zero-order holds \cite{sridhar_piecewise_2021}.
-With this coarse-grained advice, instead of instantaneous controls (\cite{yan_reinforcement_2021, wu_flow_2022, yan_unified_2022}), vehicles are provided with guidance that persists for a particular duration, thereby addressing the intricacies of fluctuating hold duration.
-This is significant as human drivers, unlike AVs, may find it challenging to adhere to frequent and rapid control changes.
-Specifically, our objective is to develop an algorithm that, given a traffic scenario, can determine whether guidance that human drivers could conceivably follow would achieve outcomes comparable to those of AVs.
+\jhedit{In this work,} our objective is to develop an algorithm that, given a traffic scenario, can determine whether guidance that human drivers could conceivably follow would achieve outcomes comparable to those of AVs.
 We concentrate on human compatibility for traffic optimization and the ability of human drivers to match corresponding system-level metrics (such as the average speed of all vehicles and the throughput) rather than achieve accurate maneuvers where AVs possess clear advantages, such as being able to react to abrupt braking without hesitation.
-This article subsumes and extends Sridhar \textit{et al.} \cite{sridhar_piecewise_2021}, which originally formulated the problem as piecewise-constant control for traffic optimization. \jhedit{This paper further elaborates to include both acceleration and speed guidance and validate on different traffic networks.}
+This article subsumes and extends Sridhar \textit{et al.} \cite{sridhar_piecewise_2021}, which originally formulated the problem as piecewise-constant control for traffic optimization. \jhedit{This paper further elaborates to include both acceleration and speed guidance and validates on different traffic networks.}

-Integrating this approach with reinforcement learning (RL) presents an elegant way forward, given RL's structured framework for sequential decision-making. \jhedit{While deep RL has emerged as a potent tool for this purpose, its direct application to the advisory system has exposed a degree of fragility—characterized by jagged performance over a range of tasks, echoing the findings of Sridhar \textit{et al.} \cite{sridhar_piecewise_2021}.
+Integrating this approach with reinforcement learning (RL) presents an elegant way forward, given RL's structured framework for sequential decision-making. \jhedit{While deep RL has emerged as a potent tool for this purpose, its direct application to the advisory system has exposed a degree of \jhedit{instability}, characterized by jagged performance over a range of tasks, echoing the findings of Sridhar \textit{et al.} \cite{sridhar_piecewise_2021}.
 This inconsistency and brittleness necessitate a more sophisticated approach to deep RL, one that can more reliably handle the complexities of real-world traffic scenarios encountered by advisory systems.}

 To confront these challenges head-on, we turned to transfer learning, a widely employed technique in numerous research fields that enables the utilization of knowledge acquired from one task to enhance performance in another related task \cite{taylor_transfer_2009, pan_survey_2010}.
 Specifically, transfer learning can be applied to adapt the pre-trained policy to a new task or to initialize a learning algorithm with pre-existing knowledge, substantially expediting the learning process and boosting overall performance.
 Transfer learning has been successfully applied to improve the efficiency and training performance of traffic management systems \cite{kreidieh_dissipating_2018, jang_simulation_2019, yan_reinforcement_2021}. \jhedit{In this context, we employ zero-shot transfer, where policies are trained on a source task--specific traffic scenarios with designated hold duration--and then evaluated on different target tasks.
 This approach is computationally efficient as it obviates the need for any additional fine-tuning, directly leveraging the trained policies to new scenarios.}